ICMP ping

 boolean

-Allow automatic registration of ICMP targets when a metrics for a new target is requested from server.
+Allow automatic registration of ICMP targets when the metrics for a new target are requested from the server.

 yes